Inedo/inedo-docs/ProGet/administration/security.md

 {.docs}
 *   **Built-In** - The default basic user account system used by new installs of ProGet
-*   **LDAP/Single Domain** - Users and groups from an LDAP directory (Active Directory) are used; this can come from multiple domains in an Active Directory forest
+*   **Active Directory (LDAP)** - Users and groups from an LDAP directory (Active Directory) are used; this can come from multiple domains in an Active Directory forest.
+*   [**Hybrid**](#hybrid) - Combine multiple directories into one.

 Task permissions and restrictions are associated with a user directory, which means that "bob-smith" from the Built-in directory will not necessarily have the same permissions as "bob-smith" from the Active Directory.

 Directories are also exclusive; meaning you can only use one at a time.
 For this reason, it's important to make sure you will have sufficient administer permissions in ProGet for the user directory you are switching to.
 If you do accidentally lock yourself out, don't worry; you can easily run the ProGet.Service.exe program, and select the reset to Built-In option.
+To combine more than one directory together, see the [Hybrid User Directories](#hybrid) information.

 ## Built In Directory {#built-in data-title="Built In Directory"}